 #2.
 Mpow H5

-With a name like Mpow, you can expect a lot of energy from a headset.
-And with Mpow H5, we have a high-energy over-ear product that can stand toe-to-toe with some of the industry giants out there.
-Interested in finding out why H5 might be the best headphones for airplane travel under $100?
+With a name like Mpow, you can expect much energy from a headset.
+And with Mpow H5, we have a high-energy over-ear product that can stand toe-to-toe with some of the industry giants out there — interested in finding out why H5 might be the best travel noise-canceling headphones?
 Do read on.

 Headset Controls & Runtime

-Just like E7 PRO, the H5 is a wireless headset with 30-hour runtime.
+Just like E7 PRO, the H5 is a wireless headset with a 30-hour runtime.
 Moreover, all of the controls you’ll need are on the headset itself.
-Just flip a switch and you’ll be cancelling outside noise, answering calls, switching songs or adjusting the volume.
+Just flip a switch, and you’ll be cancelling outside noise, answering calls, switching songs, or adjusting the volume.

 Design & Comfort

 The H5 doesn’t look sleek or suave, but it has that powerful aura to it.
 You feel like you can cancel out the noise of the apocalypse itself.
-In addition, the earpads are extremely comfortable, so much so that you’ll wish to keep them on even when you’re not actively using them.
+Also, the earpads are incredibly comfortable, so much so that you’ll wish to keep them on even when you’re not actively using them.

 #3.
 Paww WaveSound 3

 Like Mpow, Paww also has a powerful, energetic ring to it.
 However, WaveSound 3 doesn’t strike you as either powerful or energetic when you first see it.
 Instead, it looks stylish, almost gentlemanly.
 It’s certainly the chicest headset on this list.
-But does it have what it takes to be among the best headphones for airplane travel under $100 or not?
+But does it have what it takes to be among the best travel headphones under 100 or not?

 Elegance & Weight